OpenRefine/OpenRefine/docs/docs/technical-reference/workflow-execution/runner-interface.md

 ### Transforming grids

-Many data transformation operations are available in the `GridState` interface.
+Many data transformation operations are available in the `Grid` interface.
 Again, they are often available in two versions, one for rows and one for records.
 We focus on the row-based versions for simplicity - see the javadocs for full details.
 - `mapRows`: applies a function on each row, returning the new row
 - `flatMapRows`: similar, but the function can return multiple rows to replace the original one
 - `scanMapRows`: similar to mapRows, except that the mapping function can access and update a state as it scans the rows.
 The state updates are required to be associative, similarly to aggregations;